ropensci-archive/roweb2/content/blog/2018-04-26-rectangling-onboarding.md

 perfectionist enough when writing it!
 I achieved writing the correct GitHub V4 API query to get *just* what I needed by [using its online explorer](https://developer.github.com/v4/explorer/).
-I then succeeded into transforming the JSON output into a rectangle by reading Carl’s post but also by taking advantage of another online explorer, [jq play](https://jqplay.org/) where I pasted my output via `writeClipboard`.
+I then succeeded in transforming the JSON output into a rectangle by reading Carl’s post but also by taking advantage of another online explorer, [jq play](https://jqplay.org/) where I pasted my output via `writeClipboard`.
 That’s nearly always the way I learn about query
 tools: using some sort of explorer and then pasting the code into a script.
 When I am more experienced, I can skip the explorer part.

-The first function I wrote was one for getting the number of the last onboarding issue, because then I looped/mapped over all issues.
+The first function I wrote was one for getting the issue number of the last onboarding issue, because then I looped/mapped over all issues.

 ``` r
 library("ghql")